isomorphic-software/smartclient-docs/classes/RPCRequest.md

 ### Returns

-`[boolean](../reference.md#type-boolean)` — return false to suppress default behavior of saving the download file to the user's filesystem.
+`[Boolean](#type-boolean)` — return false to suppress default behavior of saving the download file to the user's filesystem.

 ---